gipi/blog/_drafts/experiments-around-fault-injection.md

 so we can imagine that the power consumption would be in some way connected with the internal state of the processor.

+For an extensive explanation you can use the book "Nanometer CMOS ICs, From Basics to ASICs" pg 161

 The cwlite uses the [AD8331](https://www.analog.com/media/en/technical-documentation/data-sheets/AD8331_8332_8334.pdf) chip and the [AD9215](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9215.pdf)